rrDumpTruck/Obsidian.Vault/Archive-Recap.md

 *(Recap from session 2)*
 To start off the session we are greeted with a flashback of Sazen underground along with three other figures.
 Eventually the figures are assaulted by a burgeoning artery from the sewer system liked to the area they stood.
 Resuming from last session we come back to Aorta's Workshop, with Skreep being sniffed by Druzil.
+Aorta tells them to seek a person at The Pathfinder's guild and gives them a silver metallic cylinder.
+Inside are a Vial of high purity Juice and a Certification of Contract from Opportunity.

 [Quest]Come up with a Vein Hunter Group name.
 (200) complete